alinex/node-spawn/README.md

 ### Load checking

 Therefore the system will check the current system load.
-To get a compareable value the load as displayed in the `top` command will be harmonized by dividing it through the number of cpu cores.
+To get a comparable value the load as displayed in the `top` command will be harmonized by dividing it through the number of cpu cores.